Home > Circuit Breakers > Air Circuit Breaker

 KRIPAL ACB Manufacturing: Engineered for Ultimate Protection

-KRIPAL air circuit breakers are manufactured in a dedicated 5000 sqm assembly hall with climate-controlled environment for the electronic trip unit calibration.
-Each ACB undergoes a complete functional test sequence including contact resistance measurement, trip unit calibration across all protection functions, and mechanical endurance cycling for global main switchboard and power distribution applications up to 6300A.
+KRIPAL air circuit breakers are manufactured in a dedicated assembly hall with climate-controlled environment for the electronic trip unit calibration.
+Each ACB undergoes a complete functional test sequence including contact resistance measurement, trip unit calibration across all protection functions, and mechanical endurance cycling for global main switchboard and power distribution applications up to 7500A.

 Climate-Controlled Assembly and Calibration Environment

-ACB assembly is performed in an environment maintained at 22 plus or minus 2 degrees Celsius and 50 plus or minus 10 percent relative humidity.
+ACB assembly is performed in a controlled environment.
 This environmental control is essential for the precision calibration of electronic trip units where temperature drift in reference components could affect protection accuracy at the microsecond level.

 Electronic Trip Unit Multi-Function Calibration